 - It's All About Me:Edie: Typical, Susan always finds a way to make it about her.

 - The Klutz: Firmly cemented as this when one of her first actions in the series was accidentally burning down someone's house.

 - Lethal Chef: On the very opposite spectrum of Bree, she is downright dreadful at cooking.

 - Mama Bear: She always stands in the way of troubled that would hit either Julie or MJ.

 - Walking Disaster Area: Being poster girl for The Klutz tends to cause this.
 She once managed to SET A HOUSE ON FIRE out of sheer clumsiness.

 Lynette Scavo, born Lindquist

 - Control Freak: She can't stand when things don't go the way she intends them to go in her household.
-Sometimes it's justified, for instance with some immature antics of Porter and Preston and both of them being The Thing That Would Not Leave, but as for Tom, she practically emasculates him by always assuming she knows what he really needs while she actually doesn't.
+Sometimes it's justified, for instance with some immature antics of Porter and Preston and both of them being The Thing That Would Not Leave.
+But as for Tom, even though he can be really immature, she practically emasculates him by always assuming she knows what he really needs while she actually doesn't.